lilymedina/lilymedina.github.io/_pages/research.md

 _with Clara Bicalho, Julia Roseman and Alexandra Scacco_

-To what extent better (poorer) mental health of refugees women can facilitate (hinder) their integration into their host society and how their mental health condition interacts wih other dimensions of their lives.
-(Ongoing research)
+To what extent better (poorer) mental health of refugees women can facilitate (hinder) their social integration into their host society.

+Our study will examine the effects of mental and physical health initiatives on the well‐being and social integration of refugee women in Berlin.

+Ongoing research

 A Guideline of Transformations in Linear and Linear Mixed Regression Models